TuftsUniversity/tufts-lts-overlapped-gantt/README.md

 but is meant to help you plan out projects that you have to complete in a certain time period, e.g. fiscal year.
 It helps the author, e.g. realize that I may "frontload" projects too readily and have to spread them out where there are breaks in the Gannt "curve" to create a smoother application of effort.

+Thus you may modify the start and end dates of projects depending on what you find when you plot them, possibly still having the same area (l x w) but over a longer period of starting and end at a different time.

 ![Project Template Plot](https://www.library.tufts.edu/reserves_workflows/Project_Template_Plot.png)